-- If you try to run other programs at the same time as Abel, the rhythm will be irregular in the simulator, and for both silent practice and simulator it is possible that Abel may miss signals from the bells (see below).
+- If you try to run other programs at the same time as Abel, the rhythm may be irregular in the simulator, and for both silent practice and simulator it is possible that Abel may miss signals from the bells (see below).
 Always make sure Abel is the only program running on the PC.

 - If Windows decides to use the PC disk, this too can cause irregularities.
 To help avoid this, start the PC and immediately go into Abel, without doing other things first.
 That way Windows has no excuse for tidying things to disk later on.

 - Turn off your screen saver!!
 Normally screen savers start up when there's been no keyboard or mouse activity for a while – and activity on external bells and switches doesn't count.
 If the screen saver starts up in the middle of the ringing it can disturb Abel (and maybe the ringers too!).
 To turn off the screen saver, click Start/Settings/Control Panel, then double click Display, click the Screen Saver tab, click the down-arrow in the Screen Saver box, and select the top item "(None)".